 Straight ahead you will see this counter.
-This is where visitors get their tickets and where your teacher will go to let us know that you have arrived for your trip.
+This is where visitors get their tickets and where your teacher, if you are on a school trip, will go to let us know that you have arrived for your trip.
+You can also pick up a free museum map from here.